au1313/vue-start/README.md

 # Vue Start Application
-This is just a sample application for me to practice learning Vue 3.
+This is a sample application for me to practice learning Vue 3.